curamaj/AJ_STM32_Drivers/README.md

 Project code for each of the folders at this repo are primarily located under the following directory structure:
   - FreeRTOS_`xyz`/
     - sample waveforms taken via Saleae Logic Analyzer will be attached here for each product.
-    - likely will be a combo of salaea logic 2 `.sal` files + images.
+    - likely will be a combo of saleae logic 2 `.sal` files + images + text output.
   - FreeRTOS_`xyz`/Core/Inc/
     - main.hpp: unchanged.
     - FreeRTOSConfig.h: slightly changed to increase stack size while using FreeRTOS.